 When we think of hybrid workplaces, the general assumption is that on some days, you would be going to work, and on some days, you would be working from home, but the concept of a hybrid workplace is much more than that.

-The hybrid workplace hinges on adopting the best of on-site and remote work.
+The hybrid work environment hinges on adopting the best of on-site and remote work.
 It picks up the benefits of the existing models and molds them into a structure of flexibility and choice.

 In a hybrid workplace, most employees work on-site for 5 to 19 days, and the rest work remotely.
 Now the choice of days here lies with the employees.